Client Wrappers

 FluttersagewaiMobiledart pub add sagewai

-Tier 1 wrappers have full implementations with tests and are published to their respective package registries.
-Tier 2 wrappers follow the same API surface and are currently in development — install commands will be available once packages are published.
-Mobile wrappers share the same API as their base language (TypeScript for React Native, Dart for Flutter).
+Stable wrappers are fully implemented, tested, and published to their package registries.
+In development wrappers follow the same API surface — install commands will work once those packages are published.
+Mobile wrappers share their base language (TypeScript for React Native, Dart for Flutter).

 Quick Start by Language